osvaldormelo/opentelemetry-kafka-load-tests/README.md

 Now we need to navigate to the folder where we mapped this next repository, then to the custom resources folder, and finally to the kafka-exporter folder.
 Log on openshift via command line and we will apply the following commands:

-Create a strimzi pod monitor
+Modify the namespace in the YAML files below to match your own namespace and create a strimzi pod monitor

 ```bash
 oc apply -f strimzi-pod-monitor.yaml